Nicolepcx/women_in_tech_2022/README.md

 ## Content

-- Jupyter Note explaining the basics of the attention mechanism with NumPy
+- Jupyter Notebook explaining the basics of the attention mechanism with NumPy
 - Jupyter Notebook for An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale ([paper](https://arxiv.org/abs/2010.11929))
 - Jupyter Notebooks and custom library for Unsupervised Anomaly Detection in Energy Time Series Data using Variational Recurrent Autoencoders with Attention ([paper](https://ieeexplore.ieee.org/document/8614232))